Einsteinke-hub/Seed-smart-map/README.md

 - Ensure environment variables are set correctly
 - Verify your Supabase project is configured
 - Run `npm install` to ensure dependencies are installed

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please open issues or pull requests to improve features, fix bugs, or suggest enhancements.

+---

+## 📄 License

+MIT

+---